All Episodes

 Unread, yeah.

-And so at the time I believed that it was literally the divine word of God.
+And so, at the time, I believed that it was literally the divine word of God.

 And how can you repent if you're an infant?

-I was like, this is all fucked up.
+I was like, This is all up.

-Like I've never really been baptized, you know.
+Like, I've never really been baptized, you know?

-Um very argumentative, very self-righteous, clinically narcissistic.
+Very argumentative, very self-righteous, clinically narcissistic.

-I think genuinely a good person, just so self-righteous to the point of um being kind of harmful.
+I think genuinely a good person, just so self-righteous to the point of being kind of harmful.

-I mean, he basically just convinced me that I he convinced me of his interpretation.
+And day after day, day after day, I mean, he basically just convinced me that I, he convinced me of his interpretation.

 And he was part of a religion called Christadelphian, which means brothers in Christ.